This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 |UV-resistant and will not fade or chalk over time||Very low UV resistance and may fade over time|

 Recommended Enamel Paints

 When out shopping for paints, it can seem overwhelming as you have so many choices available.
 In most hardware stores, those that work there are knowledgeable about paints.
 So, if you do get stuck, simply ask for help.
-Below are our two recommended paints for both water-based and oil-based enamel paints.

 What Surface Is Best for Applying Enamel Paint?